pivotal-cf/pcf-release-notes/p1-v1.1/runtime_rn.html.md

 ## Affected Components:

-* This release installs an updated Operating System image (known as a BOSH stemcell) and creates new virtual machines for all Pivotal CF Elastic Runtime components.
+* This release installs an updated Operating System image (known as a BOSH stemcell) and creates new virtual machines for all Pivotal Cloud Foundry Elastic Runtime components.